 Sunscreen is a preventative measure in the battle against stretch marks.
 Whenever you go outside into the sun, cover your skin well with a high SPF sunscreen.
 The sunscreen dries out not only the top layers of skin but the underneath layers as well.
-When the lower layers of sky dry up, the collagen also dries up.
+When the lower layers of the sky dry up, the collagen also dries up.
 When collagen dries up, the skin is easier to damage.
 Stretch marks can happen with little provocation.

 What Causes Stretch Marks

 Prednisone is a medicine used to treat various illnesses.
 If it is prescribed for your health, you must take it.
 However, if you know that it will predispose your body to stretch marks, you can fight the battle and win with a little knowledge.
-Apply moisturizers regularly, take an enriched vitamin, drink plenty of water and exercise.
+Apply moisturizers regularly, take an enriched vitamin, drink plenty of water, and exercise.
 You may do these things already but do them routinely for the best results.
 If you don’t need prednisone for a specific reason, avoid it.

 #27 Birth Control

 Certain birth control methods have a dose of hormone that also can increase your chances of getting stretch marks.
 The depo provera shot and Dianette set up women’s skin to be prone to stretch marks.
-If you are taking either of these, consult your doctor to switching to a new kind with lower risks.
-Don’t skip your birth control, just control your diet, drink water and use moisturizers until you see your physician.
+If you are taking either of these, consult your doctor to switch to a new kind with lower risks.
+Don’t skip your birth control, just control your diet, drink water, and use moisturizers until you see your physician.

 #28 Get Treatment for Depression

 Depression affects more than your mind.
 It affects your whole body.
 When the brain has a chemical imbalance resulting in depression, the chemical makeup in your skin changes too.
-The skin becomes dry, the collagen can become weak and stretch marks will appear.
+The skin becomes dry, the collagen can become weak, and stretch marks will appear.
 To keep this from happening, visit your doctor and talk to him about your options.
 Being on a prescription anti-depressant doesn’t have to be for life.
 But it can help your whole body in the short term.